 He wasn't surprised to see Sirius had Silenced and bound her in place somewhere along the way as she stared at him through furious and frightful eyes, though Harry thought he could see a small shimmer of alarm too as she tried to struggle against her bonds without getting any result.

 Sirius then turned to Dumbledore.

-"I am going to use you Pensieve to do what you should have done the morning after Voldemort returned to his body.
-Instead of using your status in the Wizarding World to protect Harry from ridicule and showing everyone what had happened so they could see for themselves that he was telling the truth, you let the Ministry sketch him as a lying attention seeking lunatic."
+"I am going to use your Pensieve to do what you should have done the morning after Voldemort was resurrected.
+Instead of using your status in the Wizarding World to protect Harry from ridicule and showing everyone what had happened so they could see for themselves that he had been telling the truth, you let the Ministry sketch him as a lying attention seeking lunatic."

 Harry took a deep breath, knowing Sirius wanted him to give him the memory of that night and nodded.

 Sirius gave a small nod back before he rose his wand and Harry closed his eyes as he mentally pulled the memory to the front of his mind as Sirius had taught him the previous summer along with Occlumency, believing it to be a good idea to shield his mind against Voldemort with the things he had seen in his dreams in fourth year.

 He felt the tip of Sirius' wand softly tap his head and the sensation of the memory being removed before he opened his eyes in time to see the silvery white substance fly into the Pensieve and swirling there.

 Sirius placed a hand on his shoulder and directed him to Remus, who shifted slightly so that Harry could lean against the table beside him.

 But even as he copied Remus' position he could feel the other man's body heat as their shoulders and arms touched slightly.